microprediction/timemachines/CONTRIBUTE.md

    - [CONTRIBUTE_BATCH_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_BATCH_STYLE_MODELS.md) to add new functionality using non-incremental methods.
    - [CONTRIBUTE_ONLINE_STYLE_MODELS](https://github.com/microprediction/timemachines/blob/main/CONTRIBUTE_ONLINE_STYLE_MODELS.md) to add new functionality using incremental methods.

+There are other, auxiliary ways to contribute as well that are noted below.

 ## New here?